-NAMI Buffalo & Erie County will host its 34rd Annual Awards Dinner on Thursday, May 3, 2018.
-Dinner invitation and response card below.
+NAMI Buffalo & Erie County hosted its 34rd Annual Awards Dinner on Thursday, May 3, 2018.

 - the International Mental Health Research Organization Rising Star Award, 2013

 - the Sydney Baer Prize for Schizophrenia Research, 2013

 - the inaugural Duke Medical Alumni Emerging Leader Award, 2016 and